paulwizviz/go-sql/README.md

 # Overview

-Welcome to my collection of educational materials created by me and others about SQL Database.
-Included in this project are working examples, mostly writing in Go, and using Docker and Kubernates for executation.
+Welcome to my collection of educational materials about SQL Database.
+Included in this repository are Go based working examples and using Docker and Kubernates for demonstration.
 If you wish to work with these examples, please install:

 * Go version 1.18 or later
 * Docker including compose